Jamienie/Jamienie.github.io/_posts/2018-09-14-first-blog-post.md

 <i><b>Reversing</b></i>

-Another useful list method is `.reverse()`. `.reserve()` statement reverses itemss in place.
-For example, I want to start shopping from bueaty product first,i.e. mascara.
+Another useful list method is `.reverse()`.
+`.reserve()` statement reverses items in place.
+For example, I want to start shopping from beauty product first,i.e. mascara.
 We would wirte it as follows:

 ![images]({{ site.baseurl }}/reversed list.png)

 <i><b>Sorting</b></i>

-Python lis has a couple of ways of sorting items in a list.
+Python list has a couple of ways of sorting items.
 They are `.sort()` and `sorted`.
 If we want to sort items in place, then we use .sort().
 If we want to create an sorted list, we will use sorted().

 ![images]({{ site.baseurl }}/sort list.png)